Oldham: Public services

 Home Office policing in Oldham is provided by the Greater Manchester Police.
 The force's "(Q) Division" have their headquarters for policing the Metropolitan Borough of Oldham at central Oldham.
 Public transport is co-ordinated by Transport for Greater Manchester.
 Statutory emergency fire and rescue service is provided by the Greater Manchester Fire and Rescue Service, which has two stations in Oldham; at Hollins on Hollins Road, and at Clarksfield on Lees Road.

-The Royal Oldham Hospital, at Oldham's northern boundary with Royton, is a large NHS hospital administrated by Pennine Acute Hospitals NHS Trust.
+The Royal Oldham Hospital, at Oldham's northern boundary with Royton, is a large NHS hospital administered by Pennine Acute Hospitals NHS Trust.
 It was opened under its existing name on 1 December 1989.
 Formerly known as Oldham District and General, and occupying the site of the town's former workhouse (named Oldham Union Workhouse in 1851), the hospital is notable for being the birthplace of Louise Joy Brown – the world's first successful In vitro fertilised "test tube baby", on 25 July 1978.

 Waste management is co-ordinated by the local authority via the Greater Manchester Waste Disposal Authority.
 Locally produced inert waste for disposal is sent to landfill at the Beal Valley.
 Oldham's distribution network operator for electricity is United Utilities; there are no power stations in the town.
-United Utilities also manages Oldham's drinking and waste water; water supplies being sourced from several local reservoirs, including Dovestone and Chew.
+United Utilities also manages Oldham's drinking and waste water; water supplies being sourced from several local reservoirs, including Dove Stone and Chew.
 There is a water treatment works at Waterhead.